About home broadband deals

 Thankfully, quite a few providers offer one month, rolling broadband contracts now.
 But, you should note that it is more risky on the part of the provider to get you set up and equipped, since you may leave after 30 days.
 That's why broadband without a contract will cost you significantly more in most cases.

-What's the best home broadband for older people?
+Best home broadband for older people

-There used to be a very lengthy answer to this question; one which compared the pros and cons of limited (capped data) broadband packages to those offering unlimited data.
+There used to be a very lengthy answer to this question; one which compared the pros and cons of limited (capped data) broadband packages to those offering unlimited usage.
 These products used to coexist and there was big money to be saved by choosing a capped package.

 Not so these days, though.
 There are actually zero packages currently available in the UK marketplace that have a cap or limit on them.
 Unlimited home broadband is all there is, so there is now little point spending further time discussing the pros and cons.